Amankhalsa/react-app/README.md

 		);

-6. Using className
+#6.
+Using className
-Instead of using the class attribute, you should use className in React to set CSS classes:
+I nstead of using the class attribute, you should use className in React to set CSS classes:

 			const MyComponent = () => {